offensive-vk/auto-issue/README.md

 # auto-issue

 This GitHub Action allows you to automate the creation of issues in a repository.
-It supports advanced configurations like assigning users, adding labels, and integrating with workflows that may fail.
+This supports more options like assigning users, adding labels, and integrating with workflows that may fail.

 ## Example Usage